Gizra/Gizra-Way-Book/approach_data_structure_task.md

 Finally, let's describe the exact query:

-Give me all ```membership``` that their ```status``` is **active**, and their ```timestamp``` is **today's date minus 9 month**, and that does show up in ```email log``` because we have **not yet sent an email** to the user who created this membership.
+Give me all ```membership``` that their ```status``` is **active**, and their ```timestamp``` is **today's date minus 9 month**, and we didn't sent email yet to the user who created this membership.

-###Summary:
+**Summary:**

-In our websites development world, we are faced with new tasks on a regular basis.
-Even a complex task can be simple if we approach it with clear principles:
+In our developing websites world, we are facing with new tasks on a regular basis.
+Even a complex task can be simple to approach if we adopt clear principles:
 1. Define the entities.
 No matter how complex the task is, always start from drawing the first circle (entity) and then continue to the next one.
-2. Define what entities are related.
-Draw a line between them.
-3. Determine if there can be multiples of the same entity with Question 1.
-Draw more of the entity where applicable.
-3. Define the relationships between the entities - what refer to what?
-Use Question 2 The Million Question' to help you out.
-Add the arrows on the lines.
+2. Define the relationships between the entities - what refer to what.
+Use 'The million question' to help you out.
-3. Remember you can create additional entity in cases we have complex relationships between two entities.
+3. Remember you can create additional entity in case we have complex relationships between two entities.
 4. Describe your "asking for data" (i.e. query) in human words, don't jump to use technical words.